Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Main Evaluation: Do our attacks work against commercial LLMs?

 We conclude our assessment across different LLMs with a realistic use case.
 Recall that our envisioned attacker does not know which LLM would be used to produce the review (see §\ref{ssec:threat}).
 Hence, without such knowledge, we hypothesize the attacker would inject multiple prompts---each ``tailored'' for a specific LLM.
 However, would such an approach work?

 \textbf{Setup.} To answer this question, we consider two papers (i.e.,~\cite{del2023skipdecode,shen2023bayesian}) and inject in all of their pages the three \texttt{Ignore} prompts we have crafted insofar (i.e., the one for GPT-class LLMs, the one for Gemini-2.5-flash, and the one for Claude Sonnet 4).
 We then submit these adversarial papers to GPT-4o, Gemini-2.5-flash, and Claude Sonnet 4, issuing each of our four reviewing prompts; we repeat each test 10 times.
 Altogether, we make 240 queries (3 LLMs, 2 adversarial papers, 4 reviewing prompts, 10 iterations).
-Our goal is examining if our \texttt{Ignore} attack has a lower effectiveness w.r.t. the same instance of the attack when only a single variant (i.e., that specific for the LLM) of this adversarial prompt was present.
+Our goal is examining if our \texttt{Ignore} attack is less effective than the same instance of the attack when only a single variant (i.e., that specific for the LLM) of this adversarial prompt was present.

 \textbf{Results.} We report the results in Table~\ref{tab:transferability_asr}.
 Our prompt retains its effectiveness against GPT-4o and Claude Sonnet 4 (since the ASR of 1.00 is the same as in the original variant).
 The same can also be said for Gemini-Flash-2.5, since the ASR is even slightly superior (cf. the 0.35 in Table~\ref{tab:gemini_results} with the current 0.43).
 We hence conclude that an attacker who is not sure of which LLM would be used to review their paper can inject successful prompts tested against any given LLM into their paper, thereby extending the coverage of their attack.